 We presented our final kit concept to the Microsoft Hacking Stem team at the conclusion of our project.
 The Mint Challenge won Best Documentation, for the instruction materials we created for both teachers and students.

 Pilot The Mint Challenge in a real classroom environment over a three week period

 Since our kit would exist in a classroom environment for at least three weeks, it would've been especially valuable to test the experience with students over a similar timeframe.

 Try to bring more interactivity to the data visualization dashboard

 With more time, I would've liked to explore a more interactive approach to the dashboard where students could adjust the axes of the graphed data as well as integrate the workbook check-ins into the digital platform.
 It would be interesting to see how these changes could impact the student experience.

-This was one of my favorite projects to date.
-It solidified my passion for designing in the realm of education and learning.
+This project solidified my passion for designing in the realm of education and learning.
 I personally discovered my passion for STEM around third grade, so I found it especially rewarding to spend time thinking about how to empower students to explore these topics.

-The process of iteratively prototyping and testing with users was a blast for me.
-I feel in my element when I can leverage my technical background, writing, and storytelling skills to extract insights from users.
+I feel in my element when I can leverage my technical background, communication, and storytelling skills to explore concepts with users.